hapostgres/pg_auto_failover/docs/architecture-multi-standby.rst

 Replication Quorum
 ^^^^^^^^^^^^^^^^^^

-The replication quorum setting is a boolean and defaults to true.
+The replication quorum setting is a boolean and defaults to ``true``.
 It can be set on a node, and pg_auto_failover only includes a given node in ``synchronous_standby_names`` when the replication quorum parameter has been set to true.
+This means that asynchronous replication will be used for nodes where ``replication-quorum`` is set to ``false``.

 It is possible to force asynchronous replication globally by setting replication quorum to false on all the standby nodes in a formation.